 5) Taxi to N Seoul Tower

 Taking a taxi to the N Seoul Tower is probably not the best idea since cars are not allowed to the top.
-The taxi can take you until the Namsan Public Library but you will still have to walk to get to the top or it can take you to the Namsan Cable Car directly.
+The taxi can take you to the Namsan Public Library but you will still have to walk to get to the top or it can take you to the Namsan Cable Car directly.

-Taxi prices in Seoul are usually the following: 3000 won for starting and then additional 1000 won for each kilometer.
+Taxi prices in Seoul are usually the following: 3000 won for starting and then an additional 1000 won for each kilometer.